 In the sync agent app, select Submit Agent Key.
 The Sync Metadata Database Configuration dialog box opens.

-In the SQL Server Configuration dialog box, choose whether to connect by using SQL Server authentication or Windows authentication.
-If you chose SQL Server authentication, enter the existing credentials.
-Provide the SQL Server name and the name of the database that you want to sync.
-Select Test connection to test your settings.
-Then select Save.
-The registered database appears in the list.
+In the SQL Server Configuration dialog box, choose to connect using SQL Server authentication or Windows authentication.
+If you choose SQL Server authentication, enter the existing credentials.
+Provide the SQL Server name and the name of the database that you want to sync and select Test connection to test your settings.
+Then select Save and the registered database appears in the list.

 On the Select Database page, in the Sync Member Name field, provide a name for the new sync member.
 This name is distinct from the name of the database itself.
 Select the database from the list.
 In the Sync Directions field, select Bi-directional Sync, To the Hub, or From the Hub.

-After the new sync group members are created and deployed, Step 3, Configure sync group, is highlighted in the New sync group page.
+After the new sync group members are created and deployed, Configure sync group (step 3) is highlighted in the New sync group page.

-On the Tables page, select a database from the list of sync group members, and then select Refresh schema.
+On the Tables page, select a database from the list of sync group members and select Refresh schema.

 How frequently can Data Sync synchronize my data?

-If the sync schema tables are not already created in the destination database, SQL Data Sync (Preview) creates them with the columns that you selected.
-However, this behavior does not result in a full fidelity schema, for the following reasons:
+If sync schema tables are missing in the destination database, SQL Data Sync creates them with the columns you selected.
+However, this doesn't result in a full-fidelity schema for the following reasons:

-Indexes on XML type columns are not provisioned.
+- Indexes on XML type columns aren't created.

 Because of these limitations, we recommend the following things:

-- For production environments, provision the full-fidelity schema yourself.
+- For production environments, create the full-fidelity schema yourself.

-Why do I see tables that I did not create?
+Why do I see tables I didn't create?

-Data Sync creates side tables in your database for change tracking.
-Don't delete them or Data Sync stops working.
+Data Sync creates additional tables in the database for change tracking.
+Don't delete these or Data Sync stops working.

 Is my data convergent after a sync?

 Not necessarily.
-In a sync group with a hub and three spokes (A, B, and C), the synchronizations are Hub to A, Hub to B, and Hub to C. If a change is made to database A after the Hub to A sync, that change is not written to either database B or database C until the next sync task.
+Take a sync group with a hub and three spokes (A, B, and C) where synchronizations are Hub to A, Hub to B, and Hub to C. If a change is made to database A after the Hub to A sync, that change isn't written to database B or database C until the next sync task.

 How do I get schema changes into a sync group?